Madame Tussauds London – tickets, prices, what to expect

 Kids two years and younger get in free, but you must select a free ticket for them during the booking process.

-When you book Madame Tussauds tickets at least 24 hours before your visit, you save 3.50 pounds per person on the ticket cost.
+When you book Madame Tussauds tickets at least 24 hours before your visit, you save £10 or more per person on the ticket cost.

 Madame Tussauds London discount